 - 7.1.
-As set out in section 2.6.1 it is the responsibility of the Training Council to accredit each Training School every five years.
-The Quality Standards for accreditation are set out in section 8. - 7.2.
+Applications for accreditation by new Training Schools will be assessed in line with the Quality Standards for accreditation set out in section 8.
+Training Schools wishing to apply for accreditation by the ACP to deliver training of Child and Adolescent Psychoanalytic Psychotherapists should contact the ACP to express their interest in applying, and the date of receipt of any such expression of interest will be taken as the date of application.
+A representative of Training Council will liaise with the training provider to discuss the process and timescale for accreditation. - 7.2.
+As set out in section 2.7 it is the responsibility of the Training Council to re-accredit each Training School every five years.
+The Quality Standards for accreditation are set out in section 8. - 7.3.
 Each Training School submits an Annual Report to the first Training Council meeting of the calendar year, as described in s.11 below.
 The Annual report addresses the Quality Standards agreed by the Training Council and the progress made in implementation of recommendations of the last accreditation visit.
 The Annual Report should address any changes in the curriculum and any reports of accreditation visits to the school conducted by other supervisory bodies in the previous year, such as academic accreditation by the university.